 Planning and managing workload

 Working with others

 The placement must be in a legal setting and must allow the student to meet a range of learning outcomes.
 There are few fixed requirements, allowing the nature of the legal experience to be flexible.
-Placements may be paid or unpaid, but must provide at least 120 hours of work (the equivalent of 3 weeks full time or 15 to 20 days spread over a lengthier period).
-One or more placements may be used to accumulate the requisite number of hours.
+Placements can be paid or unpaid, but must provide at least 120 hours of work (the equivalent of 3 weeks full time or 15 to 20 days spread over a lengthier period).
+One or more placements may be used to accumulate the requisite 120 hours.
 The student will normally be expected to engage in a wide range of work during the placement in order to provide a rich experience of legal professional employment.

 It will be the student's responsibility to identify an appropriate placement provider and secure an appropriate placement.
 In order to be accredited for the purposes of this module, the placement must be approved by the School of Law before it begins.

 The placement must have started, and in some cases will have finished, before the beginning of the term in which the student has registered for the module.
 Students who have not started their placement by the end of the first week of the term in which they have registered for the module will be withdrawn from the module.

 There are five lectures over the Spring term and attendance at lectures is compulsory.
 There are four 'drop-in' sessions where you will be able to discuss your portfolio, presentation and/or any challenges and opportunities arising in your work-based learning.

 This module does not appear to have a published bibliography for this year.